AlexExarhos/op-storage/README.md

 db.user.find({ 'name': 'Alex' })
 ```

 AWS DynamoDB does a good job of logically separating the concept of a "query" from a full table scan, so it does not have this problem.
 You can't write a slow query in AWS DynamoDB.
-The same is true for the op-service interface.

-In the op-storage interface, when you build conditions for your queries, you can only reference indexes that you've already created, so your queries are guaranteed to be performant.
+The same is true for the op-storagee interface - when you build conditions for your queries, you can only reference indexes that you've already created, so your queries are guaranteed to be performant.
 The following code will fail since 'name' is not a valid index on 'user':

 ``` python
 db.init('user')